 Thus, the cells and conducts that Peter Halley articulates and combines in his canvases are not a simple abstract geometric composition, but rather a symbolic image of the social schemes that surround us.
 In this way, the turning point in the format that Halley presents in the exhibition New Paintings in Senda Gallery also reflects a turn in his analysis of the models of organisation and communication in contemporary societies.

-Examining these new works, it can be seen that these cells no longer fit into the regular structure of the canvas, but rather – as a metaphor for today’s society – establish a different relationship with it.
+Examining these new works, it can be seen that these cells no longer fit into the regular structure of the canvas, but rather – as a metaphor of today’s society – establish a different relationship with it.
 Opting for free and open forms, the cells impose their own designs, challenging the rectangular and immobile structure of the traditional canvas.
 The irregular compositions that result from these formal searches by Peter Halley, although rigorously balanced and harmonious, seem to describe the profound changes in society in the digital era, as well as in the system of cognitive work.
 Thus, through an internal metamorphosis in Halley’s iconic visual language, the American artist’s pictorial discourse echoes the flow of information generated by the new technologies, as well as the new communication regimes, usually dominated by the younger generation.

 Escritos sobre arte (Senda Ensayo, 2020), the volume to be presented in the context of Peter Halley’s New Paintings exhibition is the first Spanish translation of the most innovative and personal essays written by Halley from 1981 to 2001.
 While offering a critical view of the changes affecting the field of art and culture in the period of so-called “post-modernity”, these texts offer a different approach to Peter Halley’s experience and his exquisite intellectual work.